7 June 2021

 Healthcare professionals, work and student placements

-All professional visit arrangements are cancelled until further notice.
-If you are on a work placement, are a student, or support us in a similar patient-facing professional capacity, please contact our Clinical Educator, Jackie Pritchard on email@example.com
+If you are on a work placement, are a student, or support us in a similar patient-facing professional capacity, please contact our Clinical Educator, Jackie Pritchard at email@example.com

 Family Support and Living Well